My Stack & Lab

 Local NAS

-Terabytes of training data and knowledge bases
+Terabytes of training data, eval sets, and knowledge bases

 Cursor